 Your authorized dealer has the qualified service personnel, special tools, and equipment to perform all service operations in an expert manner.
-Service Manuals are available which include detailed service information for your vehicle.
-Refer to these manuals before attempting any procedure yourself.
+Service Manuals are available which include detailed service information for vour vehicle.
+Refer to these Service Manuals before attempting any procedure yourself.

-NOTE: Intentional tampering with emissions control systems can result in civil penalties being assessed against you.
+NOTE: Intentional tampering with emissions control systems may void your warranty and could result in civil penalties being assessed against you.